dibbhatt/kafka-spark-consumer/README.md

 * Spark's Out of Box Receiver based consumer i.e. KafkaUtil CreateStream uses Kafka High Level API which has serious issue with Consumer Re-balance and hence can not be used in Production scenarios.

+* This consumer uses Kafka Low Level Simple Consumer API which is much faster than Kafka High Level API.

 * This Consumer have its own mechanism to create Block from Kafka Stream ( See more details in "Some Tuning Options" section below ) and write Blocks to Spark BlockManager.
-This consumer implemented the Rate Limiting logic not by controlling the number of messages per block ( as it is done in Spark's Out of Box Kafka Consumers), but by size of the blocks per batch. i.e. for any given batch, **this consumer controls the Rate limit by controlling the size of the batches.
-As Spark memory is driven by block size rather the number of messages I think rate limit by block size is more appropriate.**
+This consumer implemented the Rate Limiting logic not by controlling the number of messages per block ( as it is done in Spark's Out of Box Kafka Consumers), but by size of the blocks per batch. i.e. for any given batch, this consumer controls the Rate limit by controlling the size of the batches.
+As Spark memory is driven by block size rather the number of messages I think **rate limit by block size is more appropriate.**

   e.g. Let assume Kafka  contains messages of very small sizes ( say few hundred bytes ) to larger messages ( to few hundred KB ) for same topic.
 Now if we control the rate limit by number of messages, Block sizes may vary drastically based on what type of messages get pulled .
 Whereas , if I control my rate limiting by size of block, my block size remain constant across batches (even though number of messages differ across blocks ) and can help to tune my memory settings more correctly as I know how much exact memory my Block is going to consume.